iterative/dvc.org/content/docs/user-guide/data-versioning.md

 and directories on several cloud providers.
 This means that you can browse your files normally as you would see them in your local workspace.
 -->

+To learn more about [data management], click the `Next` button below ↘

+[data management]: /doc/user-guide/data-management